-- 1. literature about alcohol and other drugs - 2. professional counseling and off-campus referrals - 3. registration for a designation health and counseling service - 4. educational programs for students who violate University alcohol and drug policies - 1.
-The provisions of health insurance for Fontbonne employees cover, with limitations, treatment for alcohol and drug dependency. - 2.
+- 1. literature about alcohol and other drugs - 2. professional counseling and off-campus referrals - 3. registration for a designation health and counseling service - 4. educational programs for students who violate University alcohol and drug policies

+The provisions of health insurance for Fontbonne employees cover, with limitations, treatment for alcohol and drug dependency.

 The provisions of the Employee Assistance Program include counseling for substance abuse.

-2.2.2.5 DISCIPLINARY SANCTIONS
+2.2.6.4 DISCIPLINARY SANCTIONS

-- 1. Different disciplinary procedures are applicable to faculty, staff, and students.
+Different disciplinary procedures are applicable to faculty, staff, and students.
 Violations of the standards of conduct will be addressed on a case by case basis with the imposition of discipline being appropriate to the severity of the violation.
 For each group comprising the University community, there are certain common sanctions that may be applied.
 These include letters of reprimand, probation, and severance of ties with the University through expulsion or termination.
 Opportunity for referral to an appropriate rehabilitation or counseling program may be associated with a first offense.
-Referral for prosecution will usually occur only for the most serious violations. - 2.
-Faculty: Faculty discipline is described in this volume and in Volume IV, Faculty Employment Policies. - 3.
-Staff: The University staff discipline is described in this volume and in Volume V, Personnel Policies for Administrators and Staff. - 4.
-Students: The alcohol and drug-related guidelines for student conduct are contained in this volume, the Code of Student Character and Conduct, the Residence Hall Handbook, and Student Handbook.
+Referral for prosecution will usually occur only for the most serious violations.

+- 1. Faculty: Faculty discipline is administered according to the process outlined in the Faculty Handbook. - 2.
+Staff: The University staff is subject to disciplinary procedures that are outlined in the Employee Handbook. - 3.
+Students: The alcohol and drug-related guidelines for student conduct are contained in the Student Handbook.
 Sanctions for students generally will follow from the severity of the infraction and can include probation, residence hall dismissal, required participation in counseling or educational programs, and expulsion.
 The University may notify the parents of dependent-aged students for alcohol and drug-related infractions.